Treaty of Aix-la-Chapelle (1748): Aftermath

 The decline of the Dutch Republic as a military power exposed the vulnerability of Hanover, George II's German possession.
 In exchange for restoring the Barrier forts, France insisted on the return of Louisbourg, the capture of which in 1745 was one of the few clear British successes of the war.
 This caused fury in both Britain and America, where it was seen as benefitting the Dutch and Hanover at the expense of the American colonies.

-Lord Sandwich, the lead British negotiator, failed to include the Utrecht terms in the list of Anglo-Spanish agreements renewed in the Preliminaries to the treaty.
+John Montagu, 4th Earl of Sandwich, the lead British negotiator, failed to include the Utrecht terms in the list of Anglo-Spanish agreements renewed in the Preliminaries to the treaty.
 When he tried to amend the final version, the Spanish refused to approve it, threatening the lucrative import and export trade between the two countries.
 Since it was equally valuable to the Spanish, they later agreed terms in the October 1750 Treaty of Madrid, but it was another source of popular dissatisfaction with the treaty.

 Austrian resentment of British 'disloyalty' was mirrored in London; many questioned the value of the financial subsidies paid to Vienna, and suggested Prussia as a more suitable ally.
 In the 1752 Treaty of Aranjuez, Austria, Spain and Sardinia agreed to respect each other's boundaries in Italy, ending conflict in this region for nearly fifty years, and allowing Maria Theresa to focus on Germany.
 Her determination to regain Silesia, combined with a feeling the Treaty had left many issues unresolved, meant that it was seen as an armistice, not a peace.

-The treaty marked the end of First Carnatic War (1746–1748).
+The treaty would mark the end of the Anglo-French India-based First Carnatic War.

+The London celebrations of the signing of the treaty featured music specially composed by George Frideric Handel, the Music for the Royal Fireworks.